-The building's Capture Rate, which measures the percentage of recyclable materials found in the appropriate bins, remained relatively the same from 2018 to 2019.
+In 2019, the building's Capture Rate, which measures the percentage of recyclable materials found in the appropriate bins increased by aover 5% - an encouraging trend!

-2018 WASTE CAPTURE 85.6%
+2018 WASTE CAPTURE 84.6%

-2019 WASTE CAPTURE 85.2%
+2019 WASTE CAPTURE 89.8%

 While diversion rate and capture rate represent more established methods of evaluating waste management performance, looking at the overall waste generated and the amount produced per square foot of space at the complex provides insight into the most important and often overlooked of the 3Rs: Reduction.
 While the total waste generated - including all garbage, recyclables, and organics - is measured in metric tonnes (MT), waste intensity is presented in pounds per square foot in a given year.